Strong local uniqueness for the vacant set of random interlacements: Introduction

-Corollary~\ref{C:QIP} is but one emblematic example of the realm of Theorem~\ref{T:ri-main} as concerns the geometry of the infinite cluster, which feeds into various other works that successfully exploited the general framework of conditions \textbf{P1}-\textbf{P3} and \textbf{S1}-\textbf{S2} to derive meaningful results.
-These results now apply to $(\mathcal{V}^u)_{u \in (0,u_*)}$ as a consequence of Theorem~\ref{T:ri-main}.
-They include, among others, the validity of a shape theorem~\cite{MR3390739}, as well as quenched (Gaussian) heat kernel estimates for $Y$ in \eqref{eq:rw-cluster}, see \cite{MR3650417}, which are obtained by verifying a criterion of Barlow \cite{Bar04} on balls in the infinite cluster.
-Underlying these results is an important structural result on $\mathcal{C}_\infty^u$, namely, the validity of a certain \textit{isoperimetric inequality}, which in its currently strongest available form is stated in \cite[Theorem 5.10]{MR3650417}.
+The validity of a quenched invariance principle is but one emblematic example of the realm of Theorem~\ref{T:ri-main} as concerns the geometry of the infinite cluster, which feeds into various other works that successfully exploited conditions \textbf{P1}-\textbf{P3} and \textbf{S1}-\textbf{S2}.
+These results now apply to $(\mathcal{V}^u)_{u \in (0,u_*)}$ as a consequence of Theorem~\ref{T:ri-main}, which supplies the outstanding condition \textbf{S1}.
+They include, among others, the validity of a shape theorem~\cite{MR3390739}, and quenched (Gaussian) heat kernel estimates on $\mathcal{C}_{\infty}^u$, see~\cite{MR3650417,Bar04}.
+Underlying these results is a structural result, the validity of a certain {isoperimetric inequality} on $\mathcal{C}_\infty^u$, which in its currently strongest available form is stated in \cite[Theorem 5.10]{MR3650417}.
 Its proof employs a delicate coarse-graining scheme which utilises \eqref{eq:ri-unique} as a crucial ingredient.
-This isoperimetric inequality now holds for throughout the entire super-critical phase as a consequence of Theorem~\ref{T:ri-main}.
+This isoperimetric inequality now holds for $\mathcal{V}^u$ at \emph{all} values of $u \in (0,u_*)$ as a consequence of Theorem~\ref{T:ri-main}.